Received unprecedented response to Bharat Bandh call: Samyukta Kisan Morcha | Headlines

 The SKM said the bandh was observed peacefully in ''more than 23 states'' and not a single untoward incident was reported.

-It also appreciated state governments and political parties that extended support to the bandh.

-''Reports have come in from hundreds of locations from Andhra Pradesh, Assam, Bihar, Chhattisgarh, Delhi, Gujarat, Haryana, Himachal Pradesh, Jammu & Kashmir, Jharkhand, Kerala, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Pondicherry, Punjab, Rajasthan, Tamil Nadu, Telangana, Tripura, Uttar Pradesh, Uttarakhand, and West Bengal about the bandh, and numerous events to accompany the same,'' the statement said.
+''Reports have come in from hundreds of locations in Andhra Pradesh, Assam, Bihar, Chhattisgarh, Delhi, Gujarat, Haryana, Himachal Pradesh, Jammu and Kashmir, Jharkhand, Kerala, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Puducherry, Punjab, Rajasthan, Tamil Nadu, Telangana, Tripura, Uttar Pradesh, Uttarakhand and West Bengal about the bandh, and numerous events to accompany the same,'' the statement said.

 ''Life came to a near standstill in several states like Kerala, Punjab, Haryana, Jharkhand and Bihar.
 Reports indicate that in several parts of southern Assam, Karnataka, Tamil Nadu, Maharashtra, Rajasthan and Uttarakhand, this was the situation.
-Scores of protests marked the day in states like Tamil Nadu, Telangana, Karnataka, Rajasthan, Uttar Pradesh and Uttarakhand,'' the SKM said in the statement.
+Scores of protests marked the day in states like Tamil Nadu, Telangana, Karnataka, Rajasthan, Uttar Pradesh and Uttarakhand,'' the SKM said.

+''It is patently clear that the people of India are tired of the government's adamant and unreasonable stand on the protesting farmers' legitimate demands and anti-people policies in numerous sectors,'' it added.

+The morcha also said the Uttar Pradesh government insulted farmers by offering a meagre Rs 25 hike per quintal of sugarcane.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)